Painted-Fox/jekyll-site-menus/README.md

 You can also specify a submenus like so:

-    menus:
     main:
     - Home: /
     - Art:
         - /art/
         - Archives: /art/archives/
         - About: /art/about/
     - Technology:
         - /technology/
         - Archives: /technology/archives/
         - About: /technology/about/

 Keep in mind you'll probably have to modify your layout's CSS to support submenus.